sarthak61199/atlys-fe-task/README.md

   - /sign-in page to login (use test accounts which were provided to sign in)
   - /sign-up page to signup
   - / which is our feed
-- There is no input validation on authentication forms except sign-up page which just checks if the password matches the confirm password field.
-- The signup flow itself just checks if the email is not registered already.
-If it's not then it logs in the user and redirects to feed page.
-- The user (test accounts which were provided) and post data is hardcoded in data.json file.
+- The user and post data is hardcoded in data.json file.
 New posts are kept in state and are not persisted anywhere and is lost if the user refreshes.
 - Similarly the authentication state is also stored in memory and the user will have to login again if the page refreshes.

 ## Challenges